Summeli/dev-sauna-slidev-sets/slides.md

 <div class="mt-10 flex">
   <ul v-click class="flex-1">
+    <li>Interfaces are "left behind".
+Types are more expressive, and the feature set will grow with new Typescript versions</li>
     <li>Type annotation: We explicitly tell TypeScript the type</li>
     <li>Type inference: TypeScript figures out the type implicitly</li>
   </ul>